sting-ioc/sting/docs/dagger.md

   are used.

 * The sting annotation processor is small, self-contained and vendors it's dependencies.
-This makes it easy to add a single dependency to the processor path that can not interfere with other annotation processors.
+This makes it easy to add a single dependency to the processor path that does not interfere with other annotation processors.
 As of version `2.25.2`, the Dagger annotation processor requires ~14 artifacts to be added to the processor path including several used by other annotation processors such as `com.google.auto:auto-common`, `com.google.guava:guava` and `com.squareup:javapoet` which are commonly used in other annotation processors and occasionally cause conflicts